Skip to main content

 • To receive agendas, updates and virtual meeting links - please scroll down below and send an RSVP.

 Keen to speak about learnings or ideas from a completed or ongoing research initiative?
-Please send a simple expression of interest through the NGO Researchers Forum EOI form.
+Please send a simple expression of interest through the NGO Researchers Forum EOI form (estimated time to complete: 5 minutes)

 Meeting dates in 2023